 General Commentary ARTICLE

-Possibility of the Integration of Positive Strand RNA Virus Genome into the Host Genome: A Revisit to the Existing Paradigm (Commentary: A Possible Mechanism of Zika Virus Associated Microcephaly: Imperative Role of Retinoic Acid Response Element (RARE) Consensus Sequence Repeats in the Viral Genome)
+Commentary: A Possible Mechanism of Zika Virus Associated Microcephaly: Imperative Role of Retinoic Acid Response Element (RARE) Consensus Sequence Repeats in the Viral Genome

 - 1Dr.
-Rajendra Prasad Centre for Ophthalmic Sciences, All India Institute of Medical Sciences, India
+Rajendra Prasad Centre for Ophthalmic Sciences, All India Institute of Medical Sciences, New Delhi, India

-- 4Etiologically Elusive Disorders Research Network (EEDRN), India
+- 4Etiologically Elusive Disorders Research Network, New Delhi, India

-- 5Department of Anatomy, All India Institute of Medical Sciences, India
+- 5Department of Anatomy, All India Institute of Medical Sciences, New Delhi, India

-- 6Functional Genomics Unit, Institute of Genomics and Integrative Biology (CSIR), India
+- 6Functional Genomics Unit, Institute of Genomics and Integrative Biology, New Delhi, India

-- 7Department of Biochemistry, All India Institute of Medical Sciences, India
+- 7Department of Biochemistry, All India Institute of Medical Sciences, New Delhi, India

-- 8Computational Neuroscience and Neuroimaging Division, National Brain Research Centre, India
+- 8Computational Neuroscience and Neuroimaging Division, National Brain Research Centre, Manesar, India

 Given the utmost importance of understanding the mechanism of certain important viral diseases (including Zika virus mediated microcephaly), the present anecdote aims at analyzing POSTRAITE as a possibility.
 Such a possibility may be considered a remote prospect by majority of virologists because of the prevailing perspective that positive strand RNA viruses do not need to synthesize DNA to complete their life cycle neither do they have any reverse transcriptase to generate a complementary DNA.
 Since there seems to be no chance of reverse transcription (in the light of the absence of reverse transcriptase in the viral genome), it becomes easy to infer that a DNA stage (i) does not exist and (ii) is not functionally important.
 We argue that these inferences are not true.
 The current paradigm is that DNA transcribed from the RNA of these viruses does not exist in the host genome; and it requires a robust evidence of POSTRAITE to refute this generally held belief.
 In this paper we will demonstrate that such affirmation already exists.